Jargon4072/Algorithm-of-the-day/README.md

 # Algorithm-of-the-day
-This repository contains codes fro few excellent cources and plateforms.
-This repostiory is created with focus on interview preparation.
+This repository contains codes from few excellent Course and platforms.
+This repo is created with focus on interview preparation.
 I will be updating codes regularly.

 # Tracks:
 #### 1. Course | Geeks Classes